-Saving Betty Crocker Fruit Snacks (BCFS) From Irrelevance
+Saving Betty Crocker Fruit Snacks From Irrelevance By Reframing It From Selling Candy To A World Of Toys (Effie Finalist).

 2011 was a bad year for sugary snacks.
 Moms were replacing Betty Crocker Fruit Snacks (Gushers, Fruit Roll Ups and Fruit By The Foot) with healthy snacks.
 Retailers stocked us less.
 Plus, we were contractually bound to advertise on Nickelodeon and their viewership was shrinking.
 Moreover, we could not even reach kids directly via social media due to legal restrictions.